SynTexDZN/homebridge-syntex-knx/README.md

 ### Optional Parameters
 - `port` To control your accessory over HTTP calls.
 - `language` You can use your country initials if you want to change it *( Currently supported: `us`, `en`, `de` )*
-- `debug` For further information because of troubleshooting and bug reports.

 ### Log Parameters
 - Disable certain log level: `error`, `warn`, `info`, `read`, `update`, `success` and `debug` *( for example `debug: false` )*